 Though I already have a Gluten Free Crepes Recipe, it is flourless and high protein.
 Today, after a Facebook fan requested a gluten free crepe recipe, I began to crave them myself.
 I wanted a traditional flour crepe; therefore, I used my gluten free all-purpose flour blend recipe.
 Though I suggest using a blender to make crepes, they can be made by whisking by hand.
 The use of a blender provides a smooth batter, so they will turn out perfectly.

-In case you have never made crepes before, I provide the instructions on how to swirl them in the pan, for a perfect crepe.
-Just note that sometimes your first crepe doesn’t turn out perfect, just as in making pancakes.
+In case you have never made crepes, I provide the instructions on how to swirl them in the pan, for a perfect crepe.
+Just note that sometimes your first crepe doesn’t turn out perfectly, just as in making pancakes.
 It allows you to adjust the temperature of the pan.
 Perhaps the first one will provide you a little snack to keep you satisfied until the others are done.
 Enjoy!

 Gluten Free Crepes (Sweet or Savory)

 A crepe you'd proud to serve your gluten eating friends and family.

 - 1 1/2 cups non-fat milk (or 3/4 cup whole + 1/2 cup water) (or try GF rice milk for dairy-free) + 1 Tablespoon, divided

 - 1 cup Carla's Gluten-Free All-Purpose Flour Blend Recipe

 - 3 Tablespoons melted butter (or dairy-free buttery spread or margarine), slightly cooled, for coating pan